- The oldest survivor of the class

 2807 was taken out of service in January 2017 but returned to traffic the following year.

-The boiler certificate is due to expire early in 2020 but it is possible that it will be extended until later in 2020.
+The boiler certificate is due to expire in November 2019 but it is possible that it will be extended until later in 2020.

 |Home Base||Current Status||Owner|